clouren/SPEX/README.txt

     make                using top-level Makefile
-    make local          compile for installation in SPEX/lib, SPEX/include make install        to install AMD, COLAMD, SuiteSparse_config and SPEX make clean          remove all but original files
+    make local          compile for installation in SPEX/lib, SPEX/include make install        to install AMD, COLAMD, SuiteSparse_config and SPEX make demos          run a few demos of AMD, COLAMD, and SPEX make clean          remove all but original files

 or using cmake: